Bronte's history

 Bronte draws origin from a group of farmhouses (the ones unified by Carlo V order in 1535 were 24) populated by poor farmers and shepherds, always oppressed, object of abuses of every kind and perennially struggling for their existence.

-That is why his inhabitants preserved a strongly determinate nature, libertarian and seldom available to compromise, conscious and jealous of their rights, that, if required, can be claimed and get respected.
+That is why his inhabitants preserved a strongly determinate nature, libertarian and seldom available to compromise, conscious and jealous of their rights,

 Maybe not by chance the first man to talk about man's rights in Italy the philosopher Nicola Spedalieri, native of Bronte that was writing: "the more oppressed they are, the more they estimate themselves; and, the more they estimate, livelier is felt the wish for revenge".